sumaho-live/TurboCat/README.md

 1. Open the **TurboCat** output channel for immediate diagnostics.
 2. Verify `turbocat.home`, `turbocat.javaHome`, and port settings in VS Code.
 3. Check the documentation in `docs/` for architecture, development, and testing guidance.
+4. To debug Java with TurboCat:
+   - Create `.vscode/launch.json` with:
+     ```json
+     {
+       "version": "0.2.0",
+       "configurations": [
+         {
+           "type": "java",
+           "name": "Attach to Tomcat (TurboCat)",
+           "request": "attach",
+           "hostName": "localhost",
+           "port": 8000
+         }
+       ]
+     }
+     ```
+   - Start Tomcat in debug mode via `TurboCat: Start in Debug Mode`.
+   - Launch the “Attach to Tomcat (TurboCat)” configuration from the VS Code Run and Debug panel.

 If an issue persists, gather the output channel contents and file a ticket on the project tracker.